 Massachusetts

 Massachusetts is the best state for working dads, largely because it has great economic conditions for dads.
-For example, the unemployment rate for dads with kids under 18 years old is just 2.7%.
-Massachusetts also has the fourth-lowest poverty rate for kids whose father is present, at 5.1%.
+For example, the median income for families with children under 18 and a father present is $129,500 after adjusting for living costs, which is sixth-highest in the nation.
+Massachusetts also has the third-lowest poverty rate for kids whose father is present, at 5.1%.
 In addition, it has the best parental leave policies of any state, allowing fathers adequate time off work when a new child joins their family.

 District of Columbia

-The District of Columbia ranks as the second-best place for working dads to live.
-It has the highest median income for families with the father present, at $147,000, and the unemployment rate for dads with kids under 18 years old is only around 2.1%.
+The District of Columbia ranks as the third-best place for working dads to live.
+It has the highest median income for families with the father present, at $147,300, and it also has the second-highest percentage of nationally accredited child care centers, giving working dads greater peace of mind during the workday.

 D.C. is a place where both dads and their kids are able to stay healthy.
 The District has the highest share of men in good or better health and the highest share of physically-active men.
 It also leads the country when it comes to the number of pediatricians per capita.

 To top things off, D.C. has resources that help fathers spend more time with their kids.
-It has the second-best parental leave policies in the nation, for example, and it is among the best places for working from home.
+It has the second-best parental leave policies in the nation, for example, and it is one of the better places for working from home.

 Ask the Experts